 The town's share shall be all fees and taxes collected within the town annually minus its pro-rata share of debt service (the "debt service share") on the bonds.
 The town's debt service share for the Public Service Bonds is determined by expressing the Public Service Taxes collected within the town at the time of incorporation as a percentage of the total Public Service Taxes collected within the unincorporated area of the county at the time of incorporation applying that percentage to the total annual debt service on the Public Service Bonds.
-The town's debt service share for the Stormwater Bonds (and any additional stormwater bonds issued while the town is part of the Stormwater Utility) is determined by expressing the Stormwater Utility Fees collected within the town during the county's fiscal year in which the town is exempted by the county from the Stormwater Utility as a percentage of the total Stormwater Utility Fees collected within the Stormwater Utility Service Area during the county's fiscal year in which the town is exempted by the county from the Stormwater Utility and applying that percentage to the total annual debt service on the Stormwater Bonds (and any additional stormwater bonds issued while the town is part of the Stormwater Utility).
+The town's debt service share for the Stormwater Bonds (and any additional stormwater bonds issued while the town is part of the Stormwater Utility) is determined by expressing the Stormwater Utility Fees collected within the town during the county's fiscal year in which the town is exempted by the county from the Stormwater Utility and applying that percentage to the total annual debt service on the Stormwater Utility and applying that percentage to the total annual debt service on the Stormwater Utility.
+The town as a percentage of the total size of the total annual debt service on the stormwater Utility.
 The town may prepay its proportionate share of the bonds, including accrued interest, at any time during the life of the bonds without penalty.